MicroBiz Security Policy

 Credit Card Security

 Credit card payment information provided for one time transactions is not retained.
 For recurring payments, we use a third-party subscription management service provider named Recurly Inc. When you sign up for a subscription on our website, you are presented with an online payment form hosted and maintained by Recurly.
 Card information entered into a Recurly form is secured and maintained by Recurly, and MicroBiz does not have access to the full card data entered into the payment form.
+Our Recurly account is connected to a Stripe gateway for autobilling transactions.
 For more information on Recurly’s security policies, click here.
-If you call MicroBiz and provide card information over the phone, the card information is entered into a virtual online payment terminal hosted and secured by TSYS.
-For more information on TSYS’s compliance and regulatory policies, click here.
-After the payment information has been entered into the TSYS virtual payment terminal, all forms with the payment information are safely destroyed.
-For PayPal transactions, we pass customers directly to an online hosted payment form secured and maintained by PayPal.
-MicroBiz does not have access to payment information entered into the hosted PayPal payment page.
-For more information on PayPal’s security protections, click here.
+If you call MicroBiz and provide card information over the phone, the card information is entered into a virtual online payment terminal hosted and secured by Stripe.
+For more information on Stripe’s compliance and regulatory policies, click here.
+After the payment information has been entered into the Stripe’s virtual payment terminal, all forms with the payment information are safely destroyed.

 Want to learn more?